FaranGreens/interview_questions/JS.md

 Execution context has two parts:
 1. Memory component aka variable environment: all the variables and functions are stored as key value pairs
-2. Code component aka thread of execution javascript is a synchronous singl thresded language. one command at a time and in a speciific order.
+2. Code component aka thread of execution javascript is a synchronous single threaded language. one command at a time and in a speciific order.

 ### what happens when you run a javascript program?
 Or how js program is executed?
 phase - 1: global execution context is created: memory creation phase - variable memory is allocated and undefined value is assigned to it.